boasvdp/boasvdp.github.io_backup/cv.markdown

 ## Research experience

+2021 - current: bioinformatician/postdoc at Van Sorge group and Netherlands Reference Laboratory for Bacterial Meningitis (NRLBM), based at Amsterdam UMC.
+Researching carriage of group A Streptococcus (*S. pyogenes*) and *Escherichia coli* meningitis.

-2017 - current: PhD Bacterial Genomics at [AIGHD](https://www.aighd.org/) and [Amsterdam UMC](https://www.amsterdamumc.nl/).
+2017 - 2021: PhD Bacterial Genomics at [AIGHD](https://www.aighd.org/) and [Amsterdam UMC](https://www.amsterdamumc.nl/).
 The main focus of my PhD is the dissemination of antimicrobial resistant *E. coli*.

 2015 - 2017: Wet-lab internships on HIV-1 and influenza A at [Amsterdam UMC](https://www.amsterdamumc.nl/) and at [Wendy Barclay's group at Imperial College London](https://www.imperial.ac.uk/barclay-lab)